paulamartinm/bicimad_prevision_tfm/README.md

  4. Models demand per zones -> machine learning models to analyze the demand per zone of Madrid

 ## 📊 Frontend

+The frontend of the project has been developed with Streamlit [Click here to access the application](https://share.streamlit.io/paulamartinm/bicimad_prevision_tfm/main/Frontend/streamlit_app.py )